sarwaridas/SpellCheck/README.md

 # SpellCheck
-This is a spellcheck algorithm implemented on a corrupted file of Jane Austen's "Sense and Sensibility"
+This is a NLP algorithm implemented on a corrupted file of Jane Austen's "Sense and Sensibility"

 I build from scratch a spelling corrector in Python.
 It includes:
 1. tokenization